windmill-labs/windmilldocs/docs/core_concepts/0_draft_and_deploy/index.md

 > <br/>

 > Scripts are special because each deployment of a script creates an immutable hash that will never be overwritten.
-TThe path of a script serves as a redirection to the last deployed hash, but all hashes live permanently forever.
+The path of a script serves as a redirection to the last deployed hash, but all hashes live permanently forever.
 This ensures that if you refer to a script by its hash, its behavior is guaranteed to remain the same even if a new hash is deployed at the same path.

 <br/>